With few exceptions, names work better than initials.

 So why do so many smaller accounting firms choose to use their initials instead of their actual names?

-So, unless you have a truly awful, impossible-to-spell or -pronounce firm name, use your firm’s street name.
-That is, your first name or two – whatever your community most-typically calls you.
+So, unless you have a truly awful, impossible-to-spell or -pronounce name, use your firm’s street name.
+That is, your first name or two – whatever your community most typically calls you.
 (Read more here.)
 Generating business is really hard, so why make your life even more difficult?
 (See Part 2 of this post here.)

 More importantly, it’s what Ries and Trout call “The No-Name Trap” in one of my favorite marketing books, “Positioning: The Battle for The Mind.”